Citizen Budget Advisory Committees (CBACs)

 - either reside or work in Multnomah County,

 - interest in the programs and budget process of the County,

 - availability to attend meetings and participate in deliberations (most CBACs meet monthly, with more meetings during budget season)

 Prospective CBAC members need only fill out an interest form and participate in an interview on their interests and availability.
+Fill out the interest form now and send it to firstname.lastname@example.org.
 The county makes every effort to ensure that the CBACs' membership reflects the County’s diversity, including diversity of place of residence.
 Appointments to the CBACs are for three years, but members may serve for six consecutive years.

 Take a look at the CBAC Handbook to learn more about these important committees!

 The Central Citizen Budget Advisory Committee (CCBAC) directs, coordinates, and provides oversight of the CBAC process.
 The CCBAC is made up of one member from each CBAC.

 "Participation in this public service provides...members with a greater understanding of local government and the satisfaction of being involved and of making a difference." - CCBAC Chair Brad McLean.

 CCBAC Recommendations, Fiscal Year 2012-13

 CCBAC Recommendations, Fiscal Year 2011-12